rusl2019/rusl2019.github.io/src/content/blog/article-2.md

 ---
-author: Muhammad Ruslan
-datetime: 2023-01-29T22:05:57Z
 title: "Monte Carlo Simulation"
+description: "This article provides an overview of simulation methods (Monte Carlo)"
+pubDatetime: 2023-01-29T22:05:57Z
+modDatetime:
+author: Muhammad Ruslan Novianto
 slug: "Monte-Carlo-Simulation"
 featured: false
 draft: false
 tags:
-  - Computer Simulation
+  - "Computer Simulation"
-  - Monte Carlo
+  - "Monte Carlo"
 ogImage: ""
-description: This article provides an overview of simulation methods (Monte Carlo).
+canonicalURL: ""
 ---

 The Monte Carlo simulation method is a powerful and versatile tool for modeling complex systems in a wide range of fields.
 It has become increasingly popular in recent years, and is used in physics, chemistry, finance, and computer science, among other fields.